 Over 65 million Americans, that’s 29% of the U.S. population, are caregivers for an elderly family member or loved-one during the course of any given year.
 Most, on average, spend about 20 hours a week providing that care.
-And that’s on top of taking care of their own families, working a part-time or full-time job and juggling sometimes dozens of other responsibilities.
+And that’s on top of taking care of their own families, working a part-time or full-time job and juggling sometimes dozens of other responsibilities - no wonder caregiving can be stressful.

 Evidence shows that most family caregivers are ill prepared for their role and while providing intense care to a loved one, they are themselves suffering from poor health.